anurgyadv/DuplicatesC/README.md

  Successful completion of the project will develop and enhance your understanding of advanced features of the C11 programming language, and core Linux operating system system-calls and POSIX function calls.

-There are two parts to the project:

-1. The _basic_ version requires you to develop a working program with a restricted set of features.
-It is possible to receive full marks for the project by only completing the _basic_ version.
-2. 🌶If you would like a greater challenge, you may like to attempt the _advanced_ version of this project.
-Undertaking and completing significant parts of the advanced tasks provides the opportunity to _recover_ any marks not awarded for the _basic_ version of the project.

 **Program invocation**

 Your implementation of _duplicates_ will be invoked with zero or more valid command-line options, and one directory name.
 With no command-line options (i.e. only a directory name is provided) _duplicates_ will simply list 4 things (with just one integer per line):